-ACH is a network used for electronically transferring funds between U.S. bank accounts.
+ACH is a type of electronic payment that transfers funds between U.S. bank accounts through a network of financial institutions.
 Established in the 1970s, the ACH network enables you to digitally move funds between your own bank account and a vendor or employee bank account.

 Trillions of dollars route through ACH each year, including PayPal, Venmo, and Zelle®1 transactions.
-In fact, 2021 was a record year2 with nearly 29 billion ACH payments, which averages about 87 payments per U.S. citizen.
+In fact, 2022 was a record year2 with more than 30 billion ACH payments, which averages about 90 payments per U.S. citizen.